 EXECUTIVE SUMMARY

-Kareeberg Municipality is situated in the western side of the Pixley Ka Seme district municipality in the Northern Cape Province.
+Kareeberg Municipality is situated in the western side of the Pixley Ka Seme District Municipality in the Northern Cape Province.
 The District Municipality is adjoined by three provinces - Free State, Eastern Cape and Western Cape.
-The district consists of eight municipalities of which Kareeberg local municipality is the second smallest.
+The district consists of eight municipalities of which Kareeberg local municipality is the second largest in the district.

 Kareeberg municipality was established through the amalgamation of, Caranarvon, Vosburg, Van Wyksvlei and a large area of rural farms.
 The administrative centre is located in Carnarvon which is on the main route from Kimberley/Bloemfontein to the Southern part of Namakwaland and the West Coast.